By Melissa Tosetti

-In late September, we published in our weekly newsletter The List, the following task:
+In late September of last year, we published in our weekly newsletter The List, the following task:

 Ready or not, Halloween is just 5 weeks away.
 If you or your children have ever experienced the frustration of running out of time before being able to put together the costume you really want, it’s time to start planning now!